-We have started updating the documentation.
-Finished chapters are linked to the list of content below.
+We are updating the documentation.
+Finished chapters are linked to in the list of content below.
 For chapters not yet updated, relevant sources of information are listed.

 DAISY